ah01/arduino-stuff/readme.md

 ## Smart rgb strip

-In this project you will learn how to control your smart rgb led strip with arduino YUN.
+In this project you will learn how to control your smart RGB LED strip with Arduino Yun.

 [Picture](https://twitter.com/horcicaa/status/381399934102036480)